 Overlooked by many amidst the popularity of 1952 Topps Baseball, the 1952 Berk Ross Willie Mays should be considered something of a bargain for those looking for early cards of the outfielder.
 Measuring 2" by 3", the card features a tinted photograph and a very bland design.
 This is no doubt a factor when it comes to the relatively low price when compared to the more much more expensive Topps and Bowman cards released the same year.

 Doing a double-take?
 That's the same portrait found on the 1955 Topps Willie Mays.
 And 1956 Topps Willie Mays.
 Despite the familiar look, it's still an early Mays card.
-Like a lot of Topps sets from the era, the design has achieved iconic status among collectors making it instantly recognizable.
+Like a lot of Topps sets from the era, the 1954 Topps design has achieved iconic status among collectors making it instantly recognizable.

 Another uncharacteristically serious shot, the 1953 Topps Willie Mays benefits from being part of the late-season high numbers.
 Even then, the legend is a short print among the already less abundant series.
 The combination of the short supply and the fact that it's a very early Willie Mays card ensure its legacy in the hobby.

 Aesthetically, the 1952 Topps Willie Mays isn't his nicest card.
-But this second-year card does come from a truly landmark release.
+But this second-year card does come from a true landmark release.
 As a result, it's easy to look past the fact that the all-time legend isn't looking as happy as he normally is (at least on cardboard).

 The lone Willie Mays rookie card, it is also one of the most attractive.
 While it may seem strange to see the edge of the background drape, it adds a little quirk to and otherwise excellent likeness.
 1951 Bowman Baseball is one of the best sets ever produced, not only for its checklist, but its beauty as well.